Dissecting Quantum Phase Transition in the Transverse Ising Model: Analogue of Phase Transition

+After obtaining the eigen-wavefunctions $\Psi_i$ ($i = 0, 1, \cdots$, corresponding to the ground state, the first excited state, and so on, respectively), what we do is to project the wavefunction onto different patterns in order to calculate the contributions of different patterns to the interested physical quantities.
+For example, the energy contributions of different patterns to the ground state $\Psi_0$ are calculated by the formula

-Figure \ref{fig3} (a1) $\&$ (b1) present the results for the ground state and the first excited state as functions of the Ising interaction $J$, respectively, for $L = 8$, as shown by heavy black solid lines.
+Figure \ref{fig6} (a1), (b1), (c1) and (d1) present the results for the ground state as functions of the Ising interaction $J$, respectively, for $L = 6, 8, 10, 12$, as shown by heavy black solid lines.
 In order to confirm the validity of the pattern formulation, the results of direct exact diagonalization have also presented for comparison, shown as circles.
 The exact agreement between them from weak to strong interaction regimes is noticed, which is not surprising since no any approximation has been introduced.